rtrad89/JavaScript-Fundamentals-WS/README.md

 # JavaScript-Fundamentals-WS
-JavaScript fundamentals workshop materials.
+**JavaScript fundamentals workshop materials**

-In order to run JavaScript code inside Jyputer, you have to install [IJavaScript](https://github.com/n-riesco/ijavascript) first.
+In order to run JavaScript code inside Jupyter, you have to install [IJavaScript](https://github.com/n-riesco/ijavascript) first.